 Control symptoms with adequate analgesia, gastric and/or biliary bypass to relieve symptoms of obstruction, and sometimes pancreatic enzyme supplements.

-Intraductal papillary-mucinous tumor (IPMT) is a rare cancer resulting in mucus hypersecretion and ductal obstruction.
+Intraductal papillary-mucinous tumor is a tumor that results in mucus hypersecretion and ductal obstruction.
 Histology may be benign, borderline, or malignant.
 Most (80%) tumors occur in women and in the tail of the pancreas (66%).

 Drug NameSelect Trade